fboliveira/MDVRP-Instances/README.md

 ## Introduction

+The Multi-Depot Vehicle Routing Problem (MDVRP) is a variant of the classical VRP where more than one depot is considered.
 The complete benchmarking set contains **33 instances**.
 Instances 1-7 have been created by [1], instances 8-11 have been described in [2], and instances 12-23 were proposed by [3].
 Finally, instances 24-33 were proposed by [4].
 You might also find some applications with those instances in [5]-[8].

-The description of files can be found in [NEO Research Group](http://neo.lcc.uma.es/vrp/vrp-instances/description-for-files-of-cordeaus-instances/) and [here](DESCRIPTION.md).
+The **description** of files can be found in [NEO Research Group](http://neo.lcc.uma.es/vrp/vrp-instances/description-for-files-of-cordeaus-instances/) and [here](DESCRIPTION.md).

 Solution files are inserted until now and the results can be found in the references.

-Best regards,
+Best regards,<br />
-Fernando B Oliveira.
+Fernando B Oliveira.<br />
 fboliveira25@gmail.com

 ## References